autoas/as/doc/EN/build-env-setup.md

 The building of my repository is based on python scons, it's very flexible and simple.
 Here I will introduce how to setup developement evnironment on Windows to evaluate and study [autoas/ssas-public ](https://github.com/autoas/ssas-public).

-Install below software on Windows：
+Install below software on Windows:

 | Package                                  | Installation Directory |